Python voice AI web phone using WebRTC

 The dialer route just returns an HTML page: “dialer.html”.
 This contains our JavaScript WebRTC phone implementation.
 We’ll get to that in a bit.

 The “/websocket/stream” is where all the magic happens.
 When the browser initiates a call, this endpoint is triggered, and a socket is opened.
-The socket will remain open until either party terminates the call.
-We can therefore constantly stream data back and forth through this socket.
+Since the socket will remain open until either party terminates the call, we can therefore constantly stream data back and forth in a consistent manner.

 @sockets.route("/websocket/stream")